-Because of the impact of transportation costs on the aggregates industry, competition in the Aggregates business tends to be limited to producers in proximity to each of the Company's facilities.
+Because of the impact of transportation costs on the aggregates industry, competition in the aggregates product line tends to be limited to producers in proximity to each of the Company's facilities.
 Although all of the Company's locations experience competition, the Company believes that it is generally a leading producer in the areas it serves.
 Competition is based primarily on quarry or distribution location and price, but quality of aggregates and level of customer service are also factors.

 There are over 5,500 companies in the United States that produce construction aggregates.
 These include active crushed stone companies and active sand and gravel companies.
 The largest ten producers account for approximately 35% of the total market.
-The Company's aggregates-related downstream operations are also characterized by numerous operators.
+The Company's ready mixed concrete and asphalt and paving operations are also characterized by numerous operators.
 A national trade association estimates there are about 5,500 ready mixed concrete plants in the United States owned by over 2,200 companies, with about 55,000 mixer trucks delivering ready mixed concrete.
 Similarly, a national trade association estimates there are about 3,700 asphalt plants in the United States owned by over 800 companies.
-The Company, in its Aggregates business, including its aggregates-related downstream operations, competes with a number of other large and small producers.
+The Company, in its ready mixed concrete and asphalt and paving operations, competes with a number of other large and small producers.
 The Company believes that its ability to transport materials by ocean vessels and rail have enhanced the Company's ability to compete in the aggregates industry.